 While at WSU we encourage you to take advantage of the great horticultural experience that can be yours in the Pacific Northwest.
-Outside of the required graduate student tour, the areas and industries of the state are yours to explore.
+The required graduate student tour will provide an introduction to the diversity of horticulture in the region; the areas and industries of the state are yours to explore.
 The growers and people of related enterprises of horticulture will be pleased to visit with you and help you to learn about Washington horticulture.
-Please take advantage of the opportunity to accompany faculty members into the state for extension or research meetings; we assure you that they will be glad to have you accompany them.
+Make good use of opportunities to accompany faculty members into the state for extension or research meetings; we assure you that they will be glad to have you accompany them.
 Once your program and research project are in progress, you may be asked to present your findings to the industry.
 Such presentations will benefit both you and our industry.

 As you start Graduate School here, we welcome you as members of our teaching and research faculty.
 You are now an integral part of what we do and what we stand for.
-Your success will enhance our department and as a result provide you with an even better education.
-Each of you will have the chance to improve your skills in the classroom and the laboratory, while many will become field knowledgeable as well.
-We encourage each of you to attempt to broaden your knowledge base to become more marketable upon completion of your degree.
+Your success will enhance our department, and as a result, provide you with an even better education.
+Each of you will have the chance to improve your skills in the classroom and the laboratory, and many of you will become skilled in field research as well.
+We encourage each of you to seek out opportunities to broaden your knowledge base to become more marketable upon completion of your degree.

 We have an outstanding faculty and you should visit with them frequently, for much can be gained from interaction with those that you will encounter in and out of the classroom.
 We welcome every opportunity to visit with graduate students and to share your successes as well as your problems.
-We are proud of our department and our state and want you to experience some of the reasons we have developed this feeling.
+We are proud of our department and our state and want you to experience this pride.